micthiesen/spotify-my-slack/README.md

 ### Sequelize ORM
 1. Sequelize CLI is available via `$ docker-compose run --rm node sequelize`
 1. Options are automatically provided to the command from `.sequelizerc`
+1. To create a migration, use `$ docker-compose run --rm node makemigration <name>`.
+A specific script has been created due to argument conflicts with `docker-compose run`